Buy Brocade Fabric: A craft of the prophets

 - The final fabric of the brocade has to resemble an embroidered texture

-Brocade sarees come with elaborate patterns and designs that are very soothing and eye-catching.
+Designer Brocade sarees come with elaborate patterns and designs that are very soothing and eye-catching.
 This is defined by the aesthetic fabric than specific weave per se.
 However, it's aesthetics plays a huge part in the industry and is still valued as a high, raised, embossed and embroidered style.
 Brocades are famous for their ground and pattern weaves.

 Although times have changed, earlier the draw looms were so different that a draw boy was required to create the intricate patterns.

 A continuous brocade is where the threads are left loose and float on the back.
 These give a bohemian look and are equally desirable.
 A discontinuous brocade, on the other hand, is where the ends are woven only to the patterned ends resulting in a longer length and durability of the entire cloth.
-On the other hand there’s multiple selection option for Indian wedding clothes from Eanything.
+On the other hand, there’s multiple selection options for Indian wedding clothes from Eanything.

 Brocade Velvet is when the velvet is woven with a raised pile.